NicholiNoah/NicholiNoah/content/_index.md

 From video camera to spatial media, Nicholi Noah is embedding accessible visions of abstract future into fine art and education.
 Wrapping the virtual Metaverse in real-world textures as immersive displays of empathy, compassion, and humanity in electronics.
 Influenced by international travel and a love for world culture, Nicholi embraces challenge as a creative tool.
 Encouraging new conversations, empowering young artists to push the limits of their own understanding and self-awareness through an open philosophy of personal growth in storytelling.</br></br>
-Click the links above to my view <a href="/professional">award-winning professional work</a> and <a href="/artwork">personal artwork</a> with detailed writeups on my process and the stories behind each project.
+Click the links above view to my collection of <a href="/professional">award-winning professional work</a> and <a href="/artwork">personal artwork</a> with detailed writeups on my process and intimate stories behind each project.

 ---------------------------